 2018: Lezlie Lucas [Former YLC Project Manager]

 Janice McLean Scholarship: The Janice McLean Scholarship was established in 2015 to recognize a YLC member who exemplifies the principles and personifies the values of the Youth Leadership Council.
 The recipient receives a statue and monetary award to continue his/her journey of positively impacting and changing the world.

-The McLean Scholarship is named after Dr. Janice McLean, a local psychologist who committed the initial resources to establish the scholarship.
+The McLean Scholarship, named for Dr. Janice McLean a local psychologist who committed the initial resources to establish the scholarship.
 Dr. McLean’s only request, “give the award to a young person who has the drive, dedication and passion to help make the world a better place.”
 Each year, a selection committee, chaired by Dr. McLean, is convened and a current or former YLC member is selected to receive the award.

 2015: Holley Mapel [LHS Representative, Cycles 2; Treasurer, Cycle 3; President, Cycle 4]

 2016: Jesse Chirdon [LHS Representative, Cycles 4 and 5]

 2017: Vincent O’Neill [NCHS Representative, Cycle 5; President, Cycle 6]

 2018: Abbey McNaught [HHS Representative, Cycle 5; Secretary, Cycle 6; President, Cycle 7]

 2018: Cameron Vayansky [LHS Representative, Cycle 5; Vice President, Cycle 6; Chief of Staff, Cycle 7]